Supercharging VSCode with Tasks

 Chained commands.
 You can also chain/group commands so that they will all be executed in their own (separate) terminals.
 If you’ve ever developed in ROS, you’ll know that having many terminals, each with their own rosnode or roslaunch on it is very common practice.
 You wind up with a lot of terminals that become hard to manage.

 Bonus if you re-run a task, it will only restart the tasks that have stopped, letting you restart processes that have died and let long-running processes continue to run undisturbed.

 So yeah, almost all of the commands I would ever use.

 Notably missing is git commands.
 I find it easier to have a unified git experience that spans across all my contexts, so I have a custom alias for commonly used git sequences but otherwise type those into the terminal.
 Git requires more interaction than is really useful for a task.
 Turns out commands that change often (hello git branch names!) are poorly suited to tasks.
 Sure, you can make a task that takes in user input, but I find the user input interface a little lacking.
 For example, you can’t go back in history to the last input you typed in like you can with a terminal.

 Create a keyboard shortcut

-The first thing you’re going to want to do is create a keyboard shortcut to the tasks menu.
+The first thing you’re going to want to set up is a keyboard shortcut for the tasks menu.